-Conditional and unconditional contributions are recorded as either with donor restriction or without donor restriction.
-Contributions are recognized as contributions with donor restrictions if they are received with donor stipulations that limit the use of the donated asset.
-Contributions received with no donor stipulations are recorded as contributions without donor restrictions.
-When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified as net assets without donor restrictions and are reported in the statements of activities and changes in net assets as net assets released from restriction.
-Donor-restricted contributions whose restrictions expire during the same fiscal year are recognized as contribution without donor restrictions.
+All contributions are considered to be available for general use unless specifically restricted by the donor.
+Amounts received that are designated for future periods or restricted by the donor for specific purposes are reported as net assets with donor restrictions.
+When a restriction expires (that is when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified as net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.
+Donor restricted contributions whose restrictions expire during the same fiscal year are recognized as revenue without donor restrictions.